PotHix/pothix.github.com/content/places/nyc.md

 list is for those who just like me wants a list of places to not have to care about looking for places to eat)._

-I went mostly to quick lunchs, so you will see fast foods most of the time here.
-I usually don't eat at big and known places like McDonalds, Burger King, etc. but I look for places where I can quickly eat something and go to the next location.
+I went mostly to quick lunches, so you will see fast foods most of the time here.
+I usually don't eat at big and known places like McDonald's, Burger King, etc. but I look for places where I can quickly eat something and go to the next location.